RxLaboratory/DuME/src-docs/docs/after-effects-install.md

 !!! note
     You can also just run the script just once without actually installing it, via the `File/Scripts/Run script file...` menu entry.

+!!! important
+    You need to send at least one composition to DuME from the After Effects script to be able to use DuME later without having to launch After Effects first.
+The first composition you'll send this way will install the needed render presets.

 ## Manually